awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-connect-set-up.md

 For more information about the EC2 Instance Connect package, see [aws/aws\-ec2\-instance\-connect\-config ](https://github.com/aws/aws-ec2-instance-connect-config) on the GitHub website\.

-## Task 3: \(Optional\) Install the EC2 Instance Connect CLI<a name="ec2-instance-connect-install-eic-CLI"></a>
+## Task 3: \(Optional\) Install the EC2 Instance Connect CLI on your local computer<a name="ec2-instance-connect-install-eic-CLI"></a>

-The EC2 Instance Connect CLI provides a similar interface to standard SSH calls, which includes querying EC2 instance information, generating and publishing ephemeral public keys, and establishing an SSH connection through a single command, `mssh instance_id`\.
+The EC2 Instance Connect CLI provides a simplified experience to connect to EC2 instances through a single command, `mssh instance_id`\.
+Please see Connect using the EC2 Instance Connect CLI (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-connect-methods.html#ec2-instance-connect-connecting-ec2-cli) for more details.

 **Note**
 There is no need to install the EC2 Instance Connect CLI if users will only use the browser\-based client or an SSH client to connect to an instance\.